-Dermot Murnaghan is a Sky News Presenter, Conference Host and Facilitator.
+Dermot Murnaghan is a Broadcaster, Conference Host and Facilitator.

-Dermot currently presents Sky News Tonight with Dermot Murnaghan.
+Dermot presented Sky News Tonight with Dermot Murnaghan for over six years.

 He previously presented Sky News weekdays from 9am-1pm and Sky’s Sunday morning political programme, Murnaghan.

 Prior to this, he fronted ITV’s Lunchtime, Nightly and Evening news bulletins for eleven years and was a key part of the presentation team covering the 2001 General Election.

 - Treasure Hunt

 In 2000 Dermot won the prestigious Newscaster of the Year Award from the Television & Radio Industries Club (TRIC) – an award given for ‘maintaining a consistent standard above all others’.

 He also won the 1999 Royal Television Society’s Interviewer of The Year Award for his interview with Peter Mandelson, which resulted in his resignation from the Cabinet.

 Dermot Murnaghan has reported live from war zones around the world, and also broke the news to the nation about the sudden death of Diana, Princess of Wales and then played a major role in ITN’s coverage.